oracle/oracle-database-operator/doc/adb/ADB_PREREQUISITES.md

 ### Authorized with API Key Authentication

 By default, all pods in the Oracle Container Engine for Kubernetes (OKE) are able to access the instance principal certificates, so that the operator calls OCI REST endpoints without any extra step.
-If you're using OKE, then please proceed to the [Oracle Autonomous Database document](./doc/adb/ORACLE_ADB_CONTROLLER_README.md).
+If you're using OKE, then please proceed to the installation.
 If the operator is deployed in a third-party Kubernetes cluster, then the credentials of the Oracle Cloud Infrastructure (OCI) user are needed.
 The operator reads these credentials from a ConfigMap and a Secret.

 Oracle recommends using the helper script `set_ocicredentials.sh` in the root directory of the repository; This script will generate a ConfigMap and a Secret with the OCI credentials.
 By default, the script parses the **DEFAULT** profile in `~/.oci/config`.
 The default names of the ConfigMap and the Secret are, respectively: `oci-cred` and `oci-privatekey`.